 While sneeze guards aren’t technically required in any setting other than food safety, there are several instances where sneeze guards are both beneficial and highly recommended by the CDC.
 Since the start of the COVID-19 pandemic, it’s not uncommon to see sneeze guards at the checkout line in the supermarket, between students and teachers at schools, at the teller station of your bank, in restaurants (between tables, at the bar, etc) and in healthcare settings.

 Ideally, sneeze guards should be used anytime two individuals in a public space need to communicate within a space less than six feet.
 Check with your state and local public health officials to find out what guidelines have been set in place for the use of sneeze guards in your line of business.
+For offices setting a cubicle sneeze guard would be ideal to use to keep your employees safe.

 In summary, sneeze guards create a transparent barrier where social distancing is not always possible.
 Even though sneeze guards are not required in business settings other than food safety, they are highly recommended by the CDC and other top healthcare officials for use in public spaces to effectively prevent the spread of illness-causing respiratory droplets.